-From 2018-2020, multiple city-led planning processes were active within Bayview-Hunters Point.
-The Bayview CBTP team sought to coordinate efforts with all ongoing plans to reduce community fatigue, maximize resources and community engagement, and demonstrate a unified commitment to Bayview-Hunters Point that spans across city departments.
+From 2018-2020, multiple city-led planning processes were active within the Bayview.
+The Bayview CBTP team sought to coordinate efforts with all ongoing plans to reduce community fatigue, maximize resources and community engagement, and demonstrate an unified commitment to the Bayview that spans across city departments.